Back to top

 }

-2.1.
-Developing a custom Adapter
+4.1.
+Developing a custom adapter

-To control the data assignment and to support this assignment to several Views, you create your own Adapter implementation.
-For this you would extend an existing adapter implementations or by sub-classing the BaseAdapter class directly.
+For this you would extend an existing adapter implementation or subclass the BaseAdapter class directly.

 Adapter provides data and defines the layout per row

-Within the getView() method you would inflate an XML based layout and then set the values of the individual Views in the layout.
-For inflating an XML layout you can use the system service LayoutInflator.
-This service can get accessed via the activity or via the context.getSystemService(Context.LAYOUT_INFLATER_SERVICE) method call.
+Within the getView() method you would inflate an XML based layout and then set the content of the individual views based on the Java object for this row.
+To inflate the XML layout file, you can use the LayoutInflator system service.

 package de.vogella.android.listactivity;